- What is LEPA Close Spacing?

-In Arizona and Imperial Valley, California summer weather brings temperatures of 118-120 °F, and ET rates range between six-tenths to seven-tenths of an inch a day.
+In Arizona and Imperial Valley, California summer weather brings temperatures of 118-120 °F, and ET rates range between 6/10th to 7/10th of an inch a day.

-Southwest Irrigation has been recommending LEPA Close Spacing packages for 25 years -- almost 99% of their sales can be attributed to LEPA technology.
+Southwest Irrigation has been recommending LEPA Close Spacing packages for 25 years and almost 99% of their sales can be attributed to LEPA technology.

-In their experience, a LEPA sprinkler closer to the ground uses less horsepower and less pressure to achieve the same results as a traditional sprinkler that's 3, 4, or 6 feet off the ground.
-It lets growers irrigate more acres and save money because they can put more water on the ground more efficiently and get a better uniform crop with it.
+In their experience, a LEPA sprinklers use less horsepower and less pressure to achieve the same results as a traditional sprinkler that's 3, 4, or 6 feet off the ground.
+Growers can irrigate more acres and save money because they are putting more water on the ground efficiently and getting a better uniform crop with it.

 Mingo, Kansas - Corn, Wheat and Soybeans

-Due to water availability, most farms in this area are only able farm corn in half fields –growing half circles of wheat and corn– on 120-acre field.
+Due to declining water availability, most farms in this area are only able to farm corn in half fields –growing half-circles of wheat and corn– on a 120-acre field.